Guide to Windows 10

 Windows 10 supports the latest generation of computing hardware available today and will keep

 pace with evolving technology as it comes to market.
-Migrating to Windows 10 ensures your
+Migrating to the latest OS ensures your

 business is ready to adopt next-generation hardware more rapidly and with reduced burden from